The Fate of the Furious: Home media

-The Fate of the Furious was released on Ultra HD Blu-ray, Blu-ray and DVD on July 11, 2017 by Universal Pictures Home Entertainment.
+The Fate of the Furious was released on Ultra HD Blu-ray, Blu-ray and DVD on July 11, 2017, by Universal Pictures Home Entertainment.

 Reception

 Box office

-The Fate of the Furious grossed $226 million in the United States and Canada and $1.010 billion in other territories for a worldwide total of $1.236 billion, against a production budget of $250 million.
+The Fate of the Furious grossed $226 million in the United States and Canada and $1.01 billion in other territories for a worldwide total of $1.236 billion, against a production budget of $250 million.
+It was the third-highest-grossing film of 2017 and the eleventh-highest-grossing film of all time.
 The film was released in 64 territories worldwide, including almost all major markets (minus Japan), starting from April 12, 2017, and was projected to earn anywhere between $375–440 million in its five-day opening weekend.
 By the end of the weekend, it ended up earning $539.9 million from nearly 23,000 screens, way above initial projections, to score the biggest global opening in cinematic history until it was surpassed by Avengers: Infinity War (2018).
 It also marked the third time that a film earned over $500 million in a single weekend, after Star Wars: The Force Awakens (2015) ($529 million) and Jurassic World (2015) ($525.5 million).
 On April 30, 2017, the film crossed the $1 billion mark, becoming the second film in the franchise to do so, after Furious 7.
 In IMAX, the film made $31.1 million from 1,079 screens to record the biggest IMAX April debut and the fourth-biggest overall at the time.